GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field: Experiments

 \subsection{Implementation Details}

-During the optimization process, we set the maximum number of iteration steps to 10,000.
-The learning rate was annealed from an initial value of 0.1 down to $1 \times 10^{-6}$ using a cosine annealing schedule.
-We define a successful synthesis when the total constraint loss falls below a threshold of 0.1.
-We select FormalGeo7k~\cite{zhang2023formalgeo} as the source datasets for providing the base geometry predicates as the input constraints of GeoSDF.
+Our framework is implemented in Python using the PyTorch library and is structured as a user-friendly package for public release.
+For the optimization, we use the AdamW optimizer for a maximum of 10,000 iterations.
+The learning rate follows a cosine annealing schedule, decaying from an initial value of $0.1$ down to $1 \times 10^{-6}$.
+A synthesis is deemed successful if the total constraint loss falls below a threshold of 0.1.

+In our experiments, we select FormalGeo7k~\cite{zhang2023formalgeo} as the source datasets for providing the base geometry predicates as the input constraints of GeoSDF.
 FormalGeo7k consists of 6,981 PGPs, which were collected and re-annotated from previous PGP datasets, including GeoQA~\cite{geoqa}, GeoQA-Plus~\cite{geoqa+}, and Geometry3K~\cite{inter-gps}.
 We leverage the annotated predicates from the FormalGeo7k to synthesize geometry diagrams using GeoSDF by first transforming these predicates into our structural and constraint-based representations and subsequently optimizing the SDF to generate precise and structurally valid geometry diagrams.
-For the experiments on IMO problems, we use the problems selected by AlphaGeometry~\cite{AlphaGeometryTrinh2024}, and the constraints of these IMO problems were manually annotated by us according to the problem given conditions.
-In our experiments, we employ an NVIDIA RTX 4090 GPU to accelerate the synthesis of diagrams.
+For more challenging problems, we use the IMO problems selected by AlphaGeometry~\cite{AlphaGeometryTrinh2024}, for which we manually annotated the constraints from the problem statements.